What is a fashion “resale” store?

 - or use the store credit option to trade your clothing/accessories in any of our store locations

-What makes BIVIO different than normal consignment store?
+What makes BIVIO different than a traditional consignment store?

 BIVIO is similar to a consignment store in that it sources merchandise from people who bring things in.
 But the real advantage of BIVIO is that we pay on the spot, instead of making a client wait for their items to sell before getting paid.
 This means that we are quite particular about what we buy and when we buy it, and we make sure our prices are “democratic”.
 This ensures a quick turnover of inventory, which makes shopping at BIVIO a unique experience each visit.